cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 1.4.00 Beta12  Mar.
 2006  Second public beta of version 1.4.00.
 1.4.00 Beta14  July 2006  Third public beta of version 1.4.00.
 1.4.00    Many new functions compared to 1.3.05.
-1.4.10 Beta04  April 2007  First public beta of version 1.4.10.
+1.4.10 Beta04  May 2007  First public beta of version 1.4.10.
-1.4.10    Set of functions and online help enhanced compared to 1.4.00.
+1.4.10    Set of functions and online help heavily enhanced compared to 1.4.00.